ActionCactus/halo-sdk/src/api-blueprints.md

 + `minAssignableValue` (string, optional) - The optional minimum value that can be assigned to the property if it can have a value assigned to it.
 Due the way that different languages handle polymorphism and for the convenience of the SDK compatibility all values are represented as String and the actual type is independently specified in the type field.
 + `readOnly` (boolean, optional) - A flag specifying whether the value can only be read or whether it can also be written to.
 + `sensitivity` (number, optional) - Halo uses smoothing algorithms to control the sensitivity of property value interpretation.
 This sensitivity value must be between 0 and 100.
 The closer to 100, the more sensitive Halo's interpretation of the true values.
 The closer to 0 the greater the smoothing effect.
-+ `recentValues` (array[string], optional) - A collection of the value over the last 30 mins.
++ `recentValues` (array[Property Recent Value], optional) - A collection of the value over the last 30 mins.
 Due the way that different languages handle polymorphism and for the convenience of the SDK compatibility all values are represented as String and the actual type is independently specified in the type field.
 + `silent` (boolean, optional) - A flag specifying whether the property should be treated as silent.
 This flag does not alter any behaviour in the system.
 It simply propagates its value to incidents that originate from this property.
 This propagated flag can optionally be included in searches, reporting etc.
 + `maxAlertValue` (string, optional) - The optional maximum value that can be reached by the property value before it will instigate an enquiry into the suspect behaviour.
 Due the way that different languages handle polymorphism and for the convenience of the SDK compatibility all values are represented as String and the actual type is independently specified in the type field.
 + `minAlertValue` (string, optional) - The optional minimum value that can be reached by the property value before it will instigate an enquiry into the suspect behaviour.
 Due the way that different languages handle polymorphism and for the convenience of the SDK compatibility all values are represented as String and the actual type is independently specified in the type field.